outdreamer/build-a-cure-1/docs/specific/prediction.md

       - the change patterns applied to the best fit model

   - identify maps between:

     - machine learning: ai algorithms & probability distributions
+      - which algorithms output which probability distributions (both in output and in input var sets)

     - semantic: filtering gaps, variable sets, & problem types
+      - which filter sets (filters to capture cascading variance across feature levels) map to which variable sets/variable types/problem types

+    - so that you can use the map in reverse, using probability distributions of inputs to identify which algorithm to use, etc

 ### Invention Prediction